wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://www.comptia.org/certifications/comptia-advanced-security-practitioner">
 CASP+ (CompTIA Advanced Security Practioner) exam CAS-003</a> is a hands-on, performance-based certification for practitioners — not managers — at the advanced skill level of cybersecurity -- implementing solutions policies and frameworks.
-For $452 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes to answer 90 multiple-choice and "performance-based" questions, for pass/fail grading.
-Performance-based questions (PBQs) test a candidate’s ability to solve problems in a simulated environment that approximates a virtual environment with a firewall, network diagram, terminal window, or operating system.
+For $466 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes to answer 90 multiple-choice and "performance-based" questions, for pass/fail grading.

+<a target="_blank" href="https://www.comptia.org/testing/testing-options/about-comptia-performance-exams/performance-based-questions-explained">Performance-based questions (PBQs)</a> test a candidate’s ability to solve problems in a simulated environment that approximates a virtual environment with a firewall, network diagram, terminal window, or operating system.
+<a target="_blank" href="https://quizlet.com/it/513316332/casp-cas-003-performance-based-questions-flash-cards/">12 Flash cards</a>
+Sample

+* To check config on RedHat 5.5:

+   chkconfig --test

+* Services to disable on DNS:

+   http, mysqld, lopd, bluetooth, wpa supplicant

-CASP+ satisfies Baseline Certification for DoD IAT (Information Assurance Technical) Level III, IAM (Information Assurance Management) Level II, and IASAE (Information Assurance Security Architecture and Engineering) level I and II jobs.
+CASP+ satisfies <a target="_blank" href="https://public.cyber.mil/cw/cwmp/dod-approved-8570-baseline-certifications/">Baseline Certification for DoD IAT (Information Assurance Technical) Level III</a>, IAM (Information Assurance Management) Level II, and IASAE (Information Assurance Security Architecture and Engineering) level I and II jobs.

-<a target="_blank" href="https://learning.oreilly.com/learning-paths/learning-path-comptia/9780135945025/">18+ hours of prep videos</a>released Jan.
+Topics covered in <a target="_blank" href="https://learning.oreilly.com/learning-paths/learning-path-comptia/9780135945025/">18+ hours of prep videos</a> released Jan.
 2018 by Michael J. Shannon

 1. Risk Management